 - Grooming and exiting their businesses, and making profits during their business journey.

-The point here is that they ran businesses either in the past or present and can provide you with the complete business experiences to help grow your business from A-Z. As a result, you will tap into their experiences and insights.
+The point here is that they ran businesses either in the past or present and can provide you with complete business experiences to help grow your company from A-Z. As a result, you tap into their vast business (and life) experiences and insights.

-Business advisors with appropriate academic training have gone through a structured development program that trains them to examine the subject matter analytically and critically and deliver a specific result to the marketplace.
+Business advisors with appropriate academic training have gone through a structured development program that trains them to examine the subject matter analytically and critically to deliver a specific result for your company.

-Most academic degree(s) or relevant training would cost your advisors between $25,000 – $50,000 to attain a degree or certificate.
-And if they possess a handful of them, you can work out how much they had invested in helping to grow your business.
-A Business advisor who has gone through the proper training often apply the best practice and framework to help build, develop, and market your business.
+Most academic degrees and relevant training would cost your advisors between $25,000 – $50,000 to attain and 3-4 years of their life invested in it.
+And if they possess a handful of them, you can work out how much they had invested in themselves in helping you to grow your business.
+A Business advisor who has gone through the proper training often applies the best practice and frameworks to help build, develop, and market your business.

 In the digital era, knowledge and strategies evolve at a quantum pace.
 As the saying goes, “Keep up or get left behind”.
-Therefore, a great Business Advisor should keep up with the latest marketing strategies, best practices in business management and be knowledgeable with SaaS (software as a service) that assist with business growth.
+Therefore, a great Business Advisor should keep up with the latest marketing strategies, apply time-tested business management frameworks whenever feasible, and be knowledgeable with SaaS (software as a service) and technologies that can assist you with your business growth.

 No single Advisor/ Consultant or coach could acquire all the experiences and expertise in the world.
 Still, if they belong to a network, association, or institute of advisors, preferably a global network, you can benefit from their wealth of information and experiences.

-Remember, these types of advisory networks and organizations are in the niche of business growth; therefore, by tapping onto a business advisor who has the connection with these groups, you’re tapping onto the growth platform.
+Remember, these types of advisory networks and organisations are in the niche of business growth; therefore, by tapping onto a business advisor who has a connection with these groups, you’re tapping onto the growth platform

-If you need customized help on your business, click here
+If you need customised help on your business, click here

 If you are interested in joining a business growth program, please click here.